 - Minimum units per semester: 12.0 - Maximum units per semester: 20.5 - Minimum technical courses: College of Engineering undergraduates must include at least two letter graded technical courses (of at least 3 units each) in their semester program.
 Every semester students are expected to make satisfactory progress in their declared major.
 Satisfactory progress is determined by the student's Engineering Student Services Advisor.
-(Note: For most majors, normal progress (https://engineering.berkeley.edu/academics/undergraduate-guide/ policies-procedures/scholarship-progress/#ac12282) will require enrolling in 3-4 technical courses each semester).
-Students who are not in compliance with this policy by the end of the fifth week of the semester are subject to a registration block that will delay enrollment for the following semester. - · All technical courses (math, science, engineering) that satisfy requirements for the major must be taken on a letter-graded basis (unless only offered as P/NP).
+(Note: For most majors, normal progress (https://engineering.berkeley.edu/academics/undergraduate-guide/policies-procedures/scholarship-progress/#ac12282) will require enrolling in 3-4 technical courses required of your current major each semester.)
+Students who are not in compliance with this policy by the end of the fifth week of the semester are subject to a registration block that will delay enrollment for the following semester. - All technical courses (math, science, engineering) that satisfy requirements for the major must be taken on a letter-graded basis (unless only offered as P/NP).

-Minimum Academic (Grade) Requirements
+Minimum Academic Requirements

-· Minimum overall and semester grade point averages of 2.00 (C average) are required of engineering undergraduates.
-Students will be subject to dismissal from the University if during any fall or spring semester their overall UC GPA falls below a 2.00, or their semester GPA is less than 2.00.
+Students must have a minimum overall and semester grade point average of 2.00 (C average).
+Students will be subject to dismissal from the University if during any fall or spring semester their overall UC GPA falls below a 2.00. or their semester GPA is less than 2.00.

-- Students must achieve a minimum grade point average of 2.00 (C average) in upper division technical courses required for the major curriculum each semester. - A minimum overall grade point average of 2.00 and a minimum 2.00 grade point average in upper division technical course work required for the major are required to earn a Bachelor of Science in the College of Engineering.
+- Students must achieve a minimum grade point average of 2.00 (C average) in upper division technical courses required for the major curriculum each semester. - A minimum overall grade point average of 2.00 and a minimum 2.00 grade point average in upper division technical course work required for the major are required to earn a Bachelor of Science in the College of Engineering. - Students must make normal degree progress toward the Bachelor of Science degree and their officially declared major.